 How Do I Manage the Cluster Feeding Marathon?

-Take those breaks when your sweet baby gives them to you!
-It's normal for your baby to go longer between feeds after a cluster feeding marathon.
+All this frequent feeding can wear a mama out, so take those breaks when your sweet baby gives them to you!
+It's normal for your baby to go longer periods of time between feeding sessions after a cluster feeding marathon.
 Use this time wisely – go to bed in the evening after your little one settles down (you might get a nice long stretch of sleep once baby is done snacking) or treat yourself to a bit of self-care.
 Eating a well-balanced diet and drinking plenty of water will help you not only feel good and give you stamina but also help optimally maintain your breast milk supply.
 Taking care of yourself when you can will help you feel more prepared for the next cluster feeding session!

 How Does Cluster Feeding Impact My Breast Milk Supply?